ethereum/devp2p/caps/eth.md

 requested hashes.
 The number of items that can be requested in a single message may be subject to implementation-defined limits.

+The recommended soft limit for NodeData responses is 2 MiB.

 ### GetReceipts (0x0f)

 `[blockHash_0: B_32, blockHash_1: B_32, ...]`